forestryio/forestry.io/hugo/content/blog/discontinuing-wysiwyg-editor-new-focus-on-markdown.md

 ---
-title: HTML File Contents are Moving to Plaintext Editor
+title: HTML file contents are moving to plaintext editor
 description: 'Considering the issues the WYSIWYG Editor causes and the merits Markdown provides we made the decision to discontinue our WYSIWYG / HTML Editor on 5/11/2018. '
 date: 2018-04-15 21:57:29 -1100